sibteali786/markdown-preview/README.md

 # Example Markdown File

-This is an example Markdown file to test the preview tool
+This is an example Markdown file to test the preview tool actually.
+But it can wait for sure.

 ## Features: